 A common misconception presenters have about PowerPoint is that it can replace their presence during a live pitch.
 However, because your deck’s main purpose is to serve as a visual aid, loading each slide with too much information can burn out your viewers.
 People aren’t wired to process information in bulk, so break things down into bite-sized pieces to help them remember your points better.

-Divide your hook into five brief statements that focus on specific aspects of your pitch.
+Divide your hook into five brief statements focusing on your pitch’s specific aspects.
 Establish your credibility by forming a personal connection with your audience.
 Each slide should have one topic that you can expound on.
 In terms of design, place only keywords and powerful images related to your message, and leave the rest for your verbal explanation.
 After all, your audience went to hear your pitch, and not to see your deck.

 The Ultimate Investment